innovationOUtside/tm129-robotics2020/00_Robot_Lab/Section_00_01.md

 You can also upload your own notebooks from the notebook homepage either individually, or as a zip file.
 If you upload a zip file, you will need to unzip it.
 You can do this from a notebook command cell using the `unzip` shell command or [using Python code](https://thispointer.com/python-how-to-unzip-a-file-extract-single-multiple-or-all-files-from-a-zip-archive/).
 More details can be found in the __TO DO?? - see the `RoboLab Environment FAQ`__

+### Running RoboLab On Your Own Computer - Computer Requirements

+To run RoboLab on your computer, we suggest you install the prebuilt RoboLab computing environment.
+Using this environment has the advantage that the module team knows exactly what's inside it and how to help fix things if they appear to go wrong.

+The downside is that the environment is quite large in terms of memory requirements: you will need at least 5GB of free memory to install it the environment, as well as its dependencies.

+The underlying Docker application, which provides the virtualisation tools used to run the environment, is also happiest on computers with at least 4GB of RAM available.

 ### Downloading and Installing RoboLab

 RoboLab runs in a simple virtual machine known as a Docker container.